 Here are a few tips to get you started:

 - Start with an accessible source document.
-By following the previous suggestions for creating an accessible MS Word document, you are on your way to creating an accessible PDF.
+By following the previous suggestions for creating an accessible MS Word document and MS PowerPoint, you are on your way to creating an accessible PDF.

 - Save the MS Word document to PDF by choosing, Save as PDF rather than printing to PDF.